Mansi021/Happy-Paws-Online-Pet-Caring-Website/README.md

 ![This is the front page of the project](https://github.com/Mansi021/Happy-Paws-Online-Pet-Shop-Website/blob/main/New%20folder/Title.png)

-The desgined website looks refine with good division of the section and it includes a user-friendly layout which is both attractive and responsive as well.
+The designed website looks refined with good division of the section and it includes a user-friendly layout which is both attractive and responsive as well.

 # The tech-stack used in this project are:
 - **HTML 5** - Page structure and layout has been designed by using HTML